Counterfactually Evaluating Explanations in Recommender Systems: User Study: Design

 \para{Dataset and Model.} We use MovieLens (ml-latest-small)\footnote{\url{https://files.grouplens.org/datasets/movielens/ml-latest-small-README.html}} as our dataset because it is one of the most popular datasets for the movie recommendation scenario.
 It contains $\sim$600 users, $\sim$9.7K items, and $\sim$101K ratings.
 We use Matrix Factorization (MF) model as our recommendation model since it is a naturally suitable choice for \textit{collaborative filtering} based explanations~\cite{resnick1994grouplens,herlocker2000explaining}.

-\para{User History Generation.} To ensure the movies are likely to be familiar to participants, we choose movies in the watching history from popular movies.
-Specifically, we first compute the distribution of each movie's popularity (number of users who watched/rated the movie) in MovieLens, then we take $90\%$ quantile of that distribution, and use it as the minimum popularity threshold to select movies in history.\footnote{We admit that the popularity filtering might cause bias because the resulting history only represents the scenario in which users watched popular movies in the past.
+\para{User History Generation.} To ensure the movies are likely to be familiar to participants, we select movies in the hypothetical watching history presented to the participants from popular movies.
+Specifically, we first compute the distribution of each movie's popularity (number of users who watched/rated the movie) in MovieLens, then we take the $90\%$ quantile of that distribution, and use it as the minimum popularity threshold to select movies presented as the hypothetical watching history.\footnote{We admit that the popularity filtering might cause bias because the resulting history only represents the scenario in which users watched popular movies in the past.
 But we think the benefit that participants would be familiar with the movies and therefore provide impartial feedback outweighs the potential risk of bias.
 In addition, the scenario is likely to hold in practice for the majority of users.
-We leave considering long-tailed users as future work.} After the filtering, we randomly choose 9 movies as watching history in each question.\footnote{We admit that assuming a fixed-size history might cause bias in our design.
+We leave considering long-tailed users as future work.
+In addition, this popularity filtering only applies to user study samples rather than training samples.} After the filtering, we randomly choose 9 movies as watching history in each question.\footnote{We admit that assuming a fixed-size history might cause bias in our design.
 However, it is difficult to include all possible scenarios that one might encounter when using a recommender system while maintaining a statistical significance given a limited amount of resources.}

 \para{Recommendation Generation.} We train the MF model on the MovieLens dataset for 20 iterations with embedding size 40.
 Then we generate the recommended movie by feeding the hypothetical user watching history into the trained MF model, and choose the movie with the highest predicted score as the recommended movie shown in the survey question.